 Sleep apnea affects millions of Americans, and many people put off being evaluated because they think a CPAP machine (continuous positive airway pressure) is the only treatment option.
 Thankfully, there’s another sleep apnea treatment in Aurora that’s simple, effective, and much easier to use: custom-made oral appliances.
-Dr. Mauck and Dr. Ricci know that the consequences of untreated sleep apnea are serious and are thrilled to offer an alternative to a CPAP that improves your sleep quality and overall health.
+Dr. Mauck and Dr. Ricci know that the consequences of untreated sleep apnea are serious and are glad to offer an alternative to CPAP treatment that improves your sleep quality and overall health.
 If you’d like to learn more or want to schedule a consultation, contact us today!

 Sleep apnea can be defined as breathing that stops and starts during sleep.
 These interruptions can last 10 seconds or more and occur up to 30 times an hour.
 This lowers your oxygen levels, prevents your body from entering the deeper stages of sleep that are crucial for good health, and repeatedly elevates your blood pressure.
 Obstructive sleep apnea (OSA) is the most common type and occurs when the airway becomes blocked by your tongue, adenoids, or tonsils while you sleep.